revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration behaviorChanged(): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration behaviorShapeChanged(): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration behaviorStateChanged(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration calculateActiveColumnsWidth(): number;
     // (undocumented)
     calculateActiveNonFixedColumnsWidth(): number;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration calculateAfterMainSubgridRowCount(): number;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration calculateBeforeMainSubgridRowCount(): number;
     // (undocumented)
     calculateColumnScrollAnchorViewportStart(): number;
     // (undocumented)
     calculateColumnScrollContentSizeAndAnchorLimits(contentStart: number, // Fixed columns width + fixed gridline width
-    viewportSize: number, gridRightAligned: boolean, columnCount: number, fixedColumnCount: number): Renderer.ScrollContentSizeAndAnchorLimits;
+    viewportSize: number, gridRightAligned: boolean, columnCount: number, fixedColumnCount: number): Viewport.ScrollContentSizeAndAnchorLimits;
     // (undocumented)
-    calculateColumnScrollInactiveAnchorLimits(gridRightAligned: boolean, columnCount: number, fixedColumnCount: number): Renderer.ScrollAnchorLimits;
+    calculateColumnScrollInactiveAnchorLimits(gridRightAligned: boolean, columnCount: number, fixedColumnCount: number): Viewport.ScrollAnchorLimits;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration calculateHeaderPlusFixedRowCount(): number;
     // (undocumented)
     calculateRowCount(): number;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration cancelEditing(): boolean;
-    // Warning: (ae-forgotten-export) The symbol "Canvas" needs to be exported by the entry point public-api.d.ts
-    //
     // (undocumented)
-    readonly canvas: Canvas;
+    get canvasBounds(): Rectangle;
     // (undocumented)
     canvasDiv: HTMLDivElement;
+    // Warning: (ae-forgotten-export) The symbol "CanvasEx" needs to be exported by the entry point public-api.d.ts
+    //
+    // (undocumented)
+    readonly canvasEx: CanvasEx;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration cellClicked(event: CellEvent): boolean | undefined;
     cellEditor: CellEditor | undefined;